enonic/old-xp-doc/doc/reference/libraries/mail/api/send.rst

 ..
 TIP::

-  The content-type of the email can be specified by using a `header`.
-See example below for sending a message with HTML body.
+  The content-type of the email can be specified by using the `contentType` parameter.
+See example below for sending a message with an HTML body.

 **Example:**